 The ability to quickly and easily design, simulate and synthesize a digital circuit on your personal computer is hugely empowering.
 You can check your understanding of any design, validate any given circuit’s performance, probe behaviors that seem incorrect or mysterious, and gain a deeper understanding of circuits and design methods, all from your personal computer, and at your own pace.
 If you really want to learn and develop your skills as a digital design engineer, you will find no better learning environment than the Vivado tool, the Blackboard, and your own desire and initiative.

 When designing and implementing projects using the Vivado and the Blackboard, the general flow is: understand the design goals and specifications; capture the design in an engineering formalism like a truth table, state diagram, and/or block diagram (this is usually a pencil-and-paper activity); enter the design into Vivado using Verilog (or VHDL); simulate and verify the design; synthesize the design so it can configure the Blackboard; program the design into the Blackboard; and finally, interact with the design to verify that it meets the original design specification.

 With a little practice, you will find the tools, although complex, will not hinder your progress - you will be limited only by your knowledge base, your tenacity, and your creativity.
 The first few projects will introduce the Vivado tools a little at a time, but by the third project, you will be familiar with all the tools needed to perform all required steps.

-As you complete the deliverables in the various projects, you must demonstrate your work to the lab assistant to receive credit.
-The assistant will assign points during your demo using the project submission forms, and these forms must be submitted for credit.
-You should take a few moments to familiarize yourself with the submissions policy, and print out the submission form before demonstrating your work to the assistant.
+After completing the project requirements and challenges, you must demonstrate your work to the lab assistant to receive credit.
+The assistant will assign points during your demo using the project submission form, and then the submission form must be turned in for credit.
+Take a few moments to familiarize yourself with the submissions policy, and print out the submission form before demonstrating your work to the assistant.